Arna13/sunst0rm-guide/docs/install/LINUX.md

 If the above doesn't fix the issue, ask in the previously linked Discord server.

-If the above *does* fix the issue, you're ready to continue with the rest of the guide!
+If the above *does* fix the issue, try connecting a USB device to the controller you forwarded.
+If that works, congratulations, you can proceed to the next step!

 You have to start with the [dependencies](docs/install/DEPENDENCIES.md).